awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 `spooler`
 \(Optional\) The MQTT spooler configuration for the Greengrass core device\.
 This object contains the following information:
 `maxSizeInBytes`
 \(Optional\) The maximum size of the cache where the core device stores unprocessed MQTT messages in memory\.
-If the cache is full, the core device discards the oldest messages to add new mesasges\.
+If the cache is full, the core device discards the oldest messages to add new messages\.
 Default: `2621440` \(2\.5 MB\)
 `keepQos0WhenOffline`
 \(Optional\) You can spool MQTT QoS 0 messages that the core device receives while its offline\.
 If you set this option to `true`, the core device spools QoS 0 messages that it can't send while it's offline\.
 If you set this option to `false`, the core device discards these messages\.
 The core device always spools QoS 1 messages unless the spool is full\.